gulfiliz/gulfiliz.github.io/_posts/2025-05-17-wittgenstein.md

 ---
 layout: post
-title: Wittgenstein — The Philosopher Who Tried to Kill Philosophy
+title: "Wittgenstein: The Philosopher Who Tried to Kill Philosophy"
 date: 2025-05-17
-description: On the man who wrote the most important philosophical work of the 20th century at 29, then spent the rest of his life arguing it was wrong — and why both versions are essential.
+description: On the man who wrote the most important philosophical work of the 20th century at 29, then spent the rest of his life arguing it was wrong, and why both versions are essential.
 tags: skepsis, fragmenta, metaxy, philosophy, EN,
 ---